sf-wdi-14/notes/lectures/week-8/_4_thursday/git-collaboration.md

 ####Branches

 * Enables one to view all the branches in a repository
-* Ideal for collaborating between individuals in a single team
+* Again, branching is ideal for collaborating between individuals on team

 [Example](https://github.com/sf-wdi-14/rails-review/branches)